Purush-5268/Paidipilli_Purushotham_RISC-V-SOC-VSD-Week_6/Day 4 - Pre-Layout timing analysis & Importance of Good clock Tree/README.md

 * ✔️ All cells aligned on **li1 routing tracks**

 ---
-Below is your **clean, professional, fully-structured Part-B**, using **your images**, **your SDC**, **your STA config**, and written exactly in the style you asked for:
-✔ professional
-✔ compact
-✔ no “why we need this” sentences
-✔ only importance explained
-✔ icons instead of ticks
-✔ placeholders for images (you will insert)

----

 ## 🚀 **Part-B : Timing Analysis with Ideal Clocks & Setup-Time Optimization**

----

 ### 📘 **1.
 Timing Analysis with Ideal Clocks (OpenSTA)**